AWC and AIA.

 - Functions in locomotion: in isothermal tracking, AIB and AIZ interneurons promote turns while AIY and AIA interneurons inhibit turns (Garrity et al., 2010).

-- The AIA neurons are required for chemotaxis to indole ascarosides, downstream of the ASK sensory neuron (Macosko et al., 2009).
+- The AIA neurons play a role in chemotaxis to ascarosides, downstream of the ASK sensory neuron (Srinivasan et al., 2012, Macosko et al., 2009).